Do You Need a Motorcycle License?

 Find Cheap Motorcycle Insurance Quotes in Your Area

-You don't technically need a motorcycle license to register a motorcycle, but you do need motorcycle insurance.
-And because most insurance companies require that you have a license in order to get coverage, it's harder to register your bike without a license.
+You don't technically need a motorcycle license to register a motorcycle.
+But you do need motorcycle insurance.
+And because most insurance companies require a license to get coverage, it's harder to register your bike without a license.

-To make matters more complicated, minors can have a hard time finding insurers that will sell them coverage.
-For example, 16-year-old motorcycle drivers have fewer options for insurance than 18-year-olds and may need to add their bikes onto a parent's policy to receive any coverage — license or not.
+To make matters more complicated, minors can have a hard time finding insurance companies that will sell them coverage.
+For example, 16-year-old motorcycle drivers have fewer options than 18-year-olds and will likely need to add the bike to a parent's policy to get coverage.

-Though there are insurers that will sell you coverage without a license, they will probably charge you a higher premium.
-If you're a younger driver or someone who doesn't have a motorcycle license, you should compare prices from different providers before purchasing coverage to get the cheapest prices in your area.
+Companies that will sell you coverage without a license likely charge higher premiums.
+If you're younger or don't have a motorcycle license, compare prices from different companies before buying coverage.
+That way you can get the cheapest prices in your area.

 Penalties for driving a motorcycle without a license

 In most states, driving a motorcycle without the right license can result in fines and even jail time.
-For instance, driving a motorcycle in California without a motorcycle license could result in a fine of up to $1,000 and up to six months in jail.
+For instance, driving a motorcycle in California without a motorcycle license could mean paying a fine of up to $1,000 or spending up to six months in jail.

-While some states have more lax penalties for unlicensed drivers, ultimately it's never a good idea to drive any vehicle without the appropriate license.
-As repeat offenders usually face penalties that accumulate with each offense, avoiding a $50 license fee could eventually result in hundreds of dollars in citations.
+While some states have more lax penalties for unlicensed drivers, ultimately it's never a good idea to drive without the appropriate license.
+Repeat offenders usually face penalties that accumulate with each offense.
+So avoiding a $50 license fee could eventually cost you hundreds of dollars in citations.